 There is a mixture of buildings along here including industrial and warehouse premises.
 It was also a popular thoroughfare for theatres.
 The Shoreditch Empire was located at numbers 95-99 (replaced with a hotel).
 On the right just beyond Holywell Street was the Standard and the Alhambra.
 Beyond Commercial Street on the left was the former Bishopsgate Station.
 The East London line is to be extended northwards with new stations here and at Hoxton, Haggerston & Dalston.

-becomes Norton Folgate and then Bishopsgate back to Liverpool
+which becomes Norton Folgate and then Bishopsgate back to

 Between Worship Street and Primrose Street on the right was the City of London Theatre.

 The BISHOPSGATE INSTITUTE on the left has a library with a good London collection which is open to the general public [more info].

 GEFFRYE MUSEUM 136 Kingsland Road E2.
 Tel 020

 A series of period rooms set out in the attractive former Ironmonger's Almshouses.
 A restored almshouse is open some Wednesdays & Saturdays (charge - limited numbers).
 Also period and herb gardens are open in the summer.
 Programme of changing exhibitions and events.
 Shop & cafe.
 Closed on Mondays.
 Groups should book as space is limited.
 Free admission.
 This is curently closed until 2010

 A General History of Shoreditch and South Hoxton [PDF file]

 Hoxton Architecture and history over five centuries by Christopher Miele - Hackney Society (out of print)

 Survey of London Vol VIII